DevExpress/devextreme-documentation/concepts/05 Widgets/PivotGrid/150 Integration with Chart/20 Convert Grid Fields into Chart Series.md

         alternateDataFields: true // false
     });

-Below, use the set of controls under the widgets to change the **putDataFieldsInto** and **alternateDataFields** fields.
+Below, use the set of controls under the UI components to change the **putDataFieldsInto** and **alternateDataFields** fields.
 You can observe how the *"Total"* and *"Avg"* data fields depend on the values of these fields.

 <div class="simulator-desktop-container" data-view="/Content/Applications/20_2/DataVisualization/Guides/GridChartIntegration/dataFieldsLayout.html, /Content/Applications/20_2/DataVisualization/Guides/GridChartIntegration/dataFieldsLayout.js"></div>